hpc/mpifileutils/doc/rst/dcp.1.rst

 distributes the work of scanning the directory tree, and copying file data across a large cluster without any centralized state.
-It is designed for copying files that are located on a distributed parallel file system, and will split large file copies across multiple processes.
+It is designed for copying files that are located on a distributed parallel file system, and it splits large file copies across multiple processes.

 OPTIONS
 -------